escape2020/school2021/participants_logbook.md

 * This was my first summer school and I am very grateful that I attended it.
 The organisation was great, all the tutors very friendly and always willing to help and the materials provided extremely helpful.
   The contents tought provide a very mighty tool and I will try to integrate it to my workflow.
 Many thanks!
-Robert Kamlah
+Robert Kamlah This was the best online school that I have attended, with excellent feedbacks and very well organized.
+Mainly I found examples beneficial.
+I am so excited and satisfied with the things I learned.
+And the most important thing is that it was Free!
+Thanks a lot.
+Nooshineh Fallah Zabihi